Quelklef/js-true-clone/README.md

   - `getPrototypeOf`: given prototype is assigned to new object
   - `ownKeys`: these are the keys that will appear on the clone
   - `getOwnPropertyDescriptor`: is used to define properties on the clone
-  - `get`: will only be called with the `customClone` symbol, for custom cloners

 ## Caveats